 Doctors must respect a patient’s privacy, including not talking about the patient with non-professionals, not sharing gossip, and never taking photos or videos without a patient’s written permission.
 This permission should be in the form of an official office, clinic or hospital release that describes the reason for the photo or video, such as documentation of a condition for a research project, along with the co-signature of the physician.

-If you think you have been violated by your doctor and you would like to find out about your legal options contact one of our experienced personal injury lawyers in Boston today.
+If you think you have been violated by your doctor and you would like to find out about your legal options contact one of our experienced personal injury lawyers today.